 The Ministry of Health is responsible for healthcare policy and budget in Luxembourg.
 It works closely with the LLMH.
 The League is a voluntary organization that offers mental health services, support, information, awareness, and training.
 The Ministry of Health also runs a health portal with information on health policy, prevention programs, and citizen healthcare rights.

-State health insurance in Luxembourg also covers: treatment from GPs, medical specialists, hospital care, long-term care for the elderly and those with severe illnesses.
+State health insurance in Luxembourg also covers treatment from GPs, medical specialists, hospital care, and long-term care.
 It is worth noting that health insurance also covers prevention and educational programs for children and older residents.

 How to access mental health services in Luxembourg